silvacms/documentation/source/silva/apache.rst

   authorize any proxy operation because it denies everything by default.

-After you've enable the Apache modules open the apache configuration file.
-In your configuration you can use the following lines to enable processing requests to Zope:
+After you can edit your Apache configuration to define virtual hosts for your site(s).
+With ``mod_rewrite`` you will be able to effectively to define the redirection to your Zope server and your Silva site
+within:

 .. code-block:: apache
    :linenos: